 Why is it so hard to learn about the UCL Galton Collection?

-UCL Culture has a large curatorial staff associated with its museums and collections.
+UCL Culture has a large curatorial staff associated with its museums and collections and lots of layers of management.
 The invisibility of the Galton Collection is not a staffing problem.
-Those curators are part of a large professional services unit running museums is a core part of their strategic plan, so it’s not a resourcing problem.
+Their curators are part of a large professional services unit running museums as a core part of their strategic plan, so it’s not a resourcing problem and it’s a key thing they’re supposed to be doing.
 This unit has a public engagement strategy, so they say they want to be useful.
 Why is it so hard?

 My answer to this question has two parts.